Introduction to Sociology

 Deviance and Social Control

-yet powerfully predictive theory of deviance "management."
+yet powerfully predictive theory of the strategies individuals and groups use to manage

 I am also a senior research associate for the Association of Religion Data Archives.